 It’s just part of the wild pregnancy ride.

-It might sound a bit odd, but try talking to your emotions like you would to a friend.
+Talk to your emotions like you would to a friend.

-Say what you need to say.
 For example: “This isn’t me.
 I’m not crazy, I’m just pregnant.
 My feelings are valid.
 This is only temporary.
 My husband is amazing, and he knows I love him.
 Everything is okay.
 I’m safe.”

 It calms your mind, releases tension, and reminds you that you’re in control.